VolhaBukhal/rsschool-cv/cv.md

 * GitHub: [VolhaBukhal](https://github.com/VolhaBukhal)

 ### About myself
-I have been working as scintist for a more then 10 year in a fild of physics and radioecologist by specialisation.
-But for the last year I am intresting in fronend development and have an goul to change my job in upcoming year.
-I like see the resul imidiate of the work and frontend is ideal for that.
-Simultaniouslyi I know that imidiate result could be only after hardworking and exosting stady and don't afraid of it, my slogan - never give up and keep going studing and practice.
+I have been working as scientist for a more then 10 year in a field of physics and radioecologist by specialization.
+But for the last year I am interesting in frontend development and have an goal to change my job in upcoming year.
+I like see the result immediate of the work and frontend is ideal for that.
+Simultaneously I know that immediate result could be only after hardworking and existing study and don't afraid of it, my slogan - never give up and keep going studding and practice.

 ### Scills
 * HTML&CSS